mobxjs/mobx-utils/README.md

 ## deepObserve

-Deeply observes a given an object, array or map.
+Deeply observes a given object, array or map.
 It is like `observe` from mobx, but applied recursively, including all future children.

 Note that the given object cannot ever contain cycles and should be a tree.